sandraldr27/sandraldr27/README.md

 <p align="justify">Trained in Engineering & Fullstack Web Development.
 Working as a System Developer in a multinational company in the IT sector.
 I'm passionate about technology, the world of programming and working with people to help them bring out their best potential.</p>

 <p align="justify">I am a methodical and organized professional.
 I have experience in project management and functional analysis, having worked with Waterfall and Agile methodologies, as well as Kanban, Scrum, Scrumban, Total Quality (TQM) and Continuous Improvement.</p>

+<p>I have international experience working on projects in Europe and Latin America (Banking, pharmaceutical and hospital sectors).</p>

 <p align="justify">I'm characterized by being a person who likes to investigate and learn, hence I continue to train myself in other programming languages to continue growing and developing professionally.</p>